-In the hospitality industry, cleanliness is most often the primary indicator of how well a business is received by the customer.
+Cleanliness in the hospitality industry is most often the primary indicator of how well a business is received by the customer.
 According to a recent AAA survey, hotel cleanliness is the main feature that travelers look for when choosing where to stay, outranking not only price/value and location, but also room amenities.

 Additionally, the safety of your staff and your patrons are both at stake in your hotel kitchen.
 Whether you’re running the kitchen at a hotel, resort, restaurant, casino, country club or timeshare property, keeping the kitchen exhaust system clean is a necessary part of ongoing maintenance to prevent fires from occurring within your property.